 It Helps Keep You Dry and Sweat-Free

 This benefit of wool gets a bit technical—so bear with us.
 Merino wool transports sweat and moisture away from skin as a vapor.
 Merino fibers are inherently porous.
-They’re composed of little plates that moisture vapor can get in between—meaning they can soak up your sweat before it pools into a liquid on your skin.
+They’re composed of little plates that moisture vapor can get in between—meaning you're not left feeling wet, cold, and clammy after a workout.
 Synthetic fabrics are not porous.
 They usually wick sweat when it’s already a liquid, and then your body has to heat it up to evaporate it—making you feel clammy in colder weather.
 Merino takes a step out of the process, which helps you stay warm and dry when you’re moving and playing outdoors.